evenorog/undo/README.md

 ## Features

-* [Command] provides the base functionality for all commands.
+* [Command](https://docs.rs/undo/latest/undo/trait.Command.html) provides the base functionality for all commands.
-* [Record] is a collection of commands and provides the undo-redo functionality.
+* [Record](https://docs.rs/undo/latest/undo/struct.Record.html) is a collection of commands and provides the undo-redo functionality.
-* [Queue] wraps a record and extends it with queue functionality.
+* A [queue](https://docs.rs/undo/latest/undo/struct.Queue.html) wraps a record and extends it with queue functionality.
-* [Checkpoint] wraps a record and extends it with checkpoint functionality.
+* A [checkpoint](https://docs.rs/undo/latest/undo/struct.Checkpoint.html) wraps a record and extends it with checkpoint functionality.
-* Commands can be merged after being applied to the data-structures by implementing the [merge] method on the command.
+* Commands can be merged after being applied to the data-structures by implementing the [merge](https://docs.rs/undo/latest/undo/trait.Command.html#method.merge) method on the command.
   This allows smaller changes made gradually to be merged into larger operations that can be undone and redone in a single step.
-* Configurable display formatting using [Display].
+* Configurable display formatting using [Display](https://docs.rs/undo/latest/undo/struct.Display.html).
 * The target can be marked as being saved to disk and the record can track the saved state and notify when it changes.
 * The amount of changes being tracked can be configured by the user so only the `N` most recent changes are stored.

-*If you need more advanced features, check out the [redo] crate.*
+*If you need more advanced features, check out the [redo](https://github.com/evenorog/redo) crate.*

 ## Examples